TheBigBookMan/grad-dip/AWS Skill Builder/Architecture.md

 		- housed in a 45 foot shipping container and water and temparetuite proof

 ## Cloud Journey
+- **Licensing Strategies**-
+	- **Bring Your Own License (BYOL)**- use existing softweare linceses in the cloud like Micrsoft SQL server on AWS EC2 with pre-owned license. cost savings by leveraging existing investments in software lincenses
+	- **Included Licenses**- use cloud provided licenses as part of the service like RDS with a license included option for Micrsofot SQL server.
+Simplifies licensing management and ensures compliance
+- **Rightsizing**- matching cloud resources to actual needs to optimize performance and cost to avoid over-provisioning and reduce waste
+	- tools like Cost Explorer and Trusted Advisor help identify opportunities for rightsizing
 - **Well-Architected Framework**- enable devs and architexts to build secure, high-performace, resilient and efficient infrastructure for apps.
 6 pillars of excellence
 	- **Operational**- running and monitoring systems to deliver business value.
 Continually improcing processes and procedures with pipelines.
 Emphasie proactive operations management and ongoing imporovement
 		- **Operational Insights**- understanding how systems are performing and being able to respond to events